Changes the type of an expression.

 to zero if two integers are equidistant to the original floating point

-case the result of the cast conversion is 0
+case the result of the cast conversion is 0, of type

 specified by the cast.